 Is a VPN safe for banking?

-Best VPNs provide enhanced security by encrypting data sent over the Internet, preventing anyone from seeing your personal information, such as passwords or financial transactions.
+The best VPNs provide enhanced security by encrypting data sent over the internet, preventing anyone from seeing sensitive and personal information such as passwords or financial transactions.

 Can a VPN help with ISP throttling?